umby24/Rubybot/README.md

 	$t2 (Thread)           | Thread that handles console input.
 	$t3 (Thread)           | Thread that handles auto-reconnection if no ping is received from the irc server after 8 minutes.
 	$socket (TCPSocket)    | The socket that is connected to the irc server.
+	$help (Array)          | Holds all help modules for all commands on the bot.

 	$raw (String)    | Contains the raw data pulled from the IRC server.
 	$host(String)    | Contains the hostname for the incoming data (All data up to the first space from $raw).